Donald Trump Called Jeff Sessions 'Mentally Retarded Dumb Southerner,' Bob Woodward's New Book Reports

 “This guy is mentally retarded.
 He’s this dumb Southerner,” Trump said of Sessions, per Woodward’s book.
 “He couldn’t even be a one-person country lawyer down in Alabama.”

-On November 18, 2016, less than two weeks after he won the 2016 presidential election, Trump nominated Sessions to serve ass U.S. Attorney General, CNN reported.
-Sessions served as senator from Alabama from 1996 until he stopped down to take the Attorney General’s appointment in January of 2017, CNN reports.
+On November 18, 2016, less than two weeks after he won the 2016 presidential election, Trump nominated Sessions to serve as U.S. Attorney General, CNN reported.
+Sessions served as senator from Alabama from 1996 until he stepped down to take the Attorney General’s appointment in January of 2017, CNN reports.
 Before that, he served as United States attorney for the Southern District of Alabama and his home state’s attorney general.

 CNN White House correspondent Kaitlan Collins said that Trump’s comments could offend southern voters who have supported Sessions — and Trump.